ErmiasCode/facebookclone/README.md

 yarn dev
 ```

-This will start the development server, and the project should be available at http://localhost:5173.
-You can now develop your React application, and changes will be automatically reloaded.
+This will start the development server, and you can access the project by navigating to http://localhost:5173 in your web browser.
+You are now ready to watch or work on the React application.